refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 ((filters: CrudFilters, behavior?: SetFilterBehavior) => void) & ((setter: (prevFilters: CrudFilters) => CrudFilters) => void)
 ```

-A function to set current [filters state][crudfilters].
+`setFilters` is a function to set the current [filters state][crudfilters].

 ### `current`

-Current page index state.
+`current` is the current page index state.
 If pagination is disabled, it will be `undefined`.

 ### `setCurrent`